ericjohns55/MatrixClock/README.md

 ### Required Weather Portion:
 1) Generate an API key from [OpenWeatherMap](https://openweathermap.org/)
-2) Create a link to poll weather data from (will be used when you run the program)
+2) Create a link to the OneCall 2.5 API to poll weather data from (will be used when you run the program)

 ## Installation
 1) Install the required libraries listed above